arnicas/interactive-vis-course/Week8/README.md

 **Homework 2 (25pt)**: Scatter Homework.

-Fix the scatter_homework.html to have a scatter plot that uses the x and y data values, axes (they don't need labels) and transitions.
+Fix the scatter_homework.html to have a scatter plot that uses the x and y data values, axes (they don't need labels) and transitions between data sets.
 It should use the enter/update/exit style of code.
 The default button (for data1) needs to look selected when the user loads the page.
+The axes need to transition too.

 **Extra credit (5pt)**: Color the dots by region.
 (Hint: use either a class, or a category color scale.)